We've written the playbook on how to monetise customers through meaningful engagement

 However, be careful not to read the stats as: cross- and upselling to banking customers is easy.
 Especially in this day and age, a hard cross- or upsell is only going to turn a customer off.
 Banks, therefore, need to find a way to do so softly and naturally.

-51% of bankers agree that financial digital advisors that help customers save will increase engagement
+51% of bankers agree that digital banking modules that help customers save will increase engagement

 That’s where digital banking comes into its own.
 With digital banking, it’s much easier to retain some control over the customer journey and nurture customers in the direction that you want them to go.